humblelad/Project-Gulliver/README.md

 ***Project Gulliver aims at creating a shorter interaction time with Google moderators and takedown sites having pirated , spammy, clickbait content which runs Google AdSense and may have not yet been detected by Google review team.***

-This will fastrack taking down ads from such sites and give better opportunities for genuine content creators.
+This will fast-track taking down ads from such sites and give better opportunities for genuine content creators.

 ## How you can help?